 The water use criterion for parcels termed All Other Areas (i.e. not located in the Napa Valley Floor or a groundwater deficient area), will be determined on a parcel specific basis.
 No single criterion can be established for "All Other Areas" due to the uncertainty of the geology, and the increasingly fractured rock aquifer systems in the mountainous and non-Napa Valley areas, including Carneros, Pope Valley, Wooden Valley, and Capell Valley.
-The project applicant will need to estimate the average annual recharge occurring on the project parcel(s)and consider the amount of recharge relative to the estimation of project water use (e.g., all current and projected water demands for the property on which the planned project is located).
+The project applicant will need to estimate the average annual recharge occurring on the project parcel(s) and consider the amount of recharge relative to the estimation of project water use (e.g., all current and projected water demands for the property on which the planned project is located).
+The estimate of average annual recharge can be made by various methods including water balance methods.
+The selected method should be based on data from the parcel or watershed where the proposed project is located.
 The estimated project water use, including existing and proposed uses of water on the project parcel(s), shall include estimates for normal and dry water years.
 If an alternative water source will be used for dry years (e.g. trucked in water for non-potable uses), that information shall be provided by the applicant along with the alternate source location and estimated water volume.